Publix Logo

 This period is famous because it marked the beginning of the iconic version of the logo – color, with rounded letters and conceptually close to the company’s strategy.
 It was he who opened the era of the capital “P.” The sign was not only part of the name of the supermarkets – it denoted a road with a parking lot.
 Therefore, it can be interpreted as a welcoming symbol inviting all passers-by and passing to wrap up in the store.

 The first letter from the name of the trading network is used as an icon.
 It is painted white to contrast better with the green elements.
-The upper lumen (ring) has a solid dark green fill, and a light green square background is located around the sign.
+The upper lumen (ring) has a solid dark green fill and a light green square background around the sign.
 In the lower right corner is the word “Publix.”
 It consists of lowercase characters except for the first.
 Moreover, “P” looks like an inverted “b” – both in shape and size.
 The dot above the “i” has been made much larger than usual to match the circle in the in-letter lumen of the graphic.

 1972 – 2003